Prodigious fiddler Mark O'Connor celebrates 50 years of music with memoir

 As a teen, O'Connor outperformed amateur and professional musicians many times his age – on the fiddle as well as on guitar and mandolin.
 He was such a serial winner that the National Guitar Flatpicking Championships instituted the "Mark O'Connor Rule," a five-year ban for winners, after he won that contest the second time in a row.

-O'Connor eschewed traditional categories, shifting from bluegrass and country to jazz and rock, joining the David Grisman Quintet and Dixie Dregs (previously known as The Dregs), as well as touring with renowned French jazz violinist Stéphane Grappelli.
-He collaborated with fellow musicians like Wynton Marsalis, Dolly Parton, Jonny Cash and James Taylor.
+O'Connor eschewed traditional categories, shifting from bluegrass and country to jazz and rock, joining the David Grisman Quintet and The Dregs, as well as touring with renowned French jazz violinist Stéphane Grappelli.
+He collaborated with fellow musicians like Wynton Marsalis, Dolly Parton, Johnny Cash and James Taylor.

 He also branched out into classical, composing symphonies and concertos played by orchestras from Baltimore, Chicago, Los Angeles and London.
 O'Connor says his Fiddle Concerto has been performed more than any other violin concerto composed in the last 60 years.